Shefali Razdan Duggal: United States ambassador to the Netherlands

 Razdan Duggal with members of the 118th Congress.

 On March 11, 2022, President Joe Biden nominated Razdan Duggal to be the United States ambassador to the Netherlands.
 The Senate Foreign Relations Committee held hearings on her nomination on July 28, 2022.
 The committee favorably reported her nomination to the Senate floor on August 3, 2022, and it was approved by the full Senate on September 14, 2022.

-She was sworn in as the U.S. Ambassador to the Kingdom of the Netherlands on September 20, 2022, and presented her credentials to His Majesty King Willem-Alexander on October 19, 2022.
+She was sworn in as the U.S. ambassador to the Kingdom of the Netherlands on September 20, 2022, and presented her credentials to King Willem-Alexander on October 19, 2022.

-She is the first person of color to serve as U.S. Ambassador to the Kingdom of the Netherlands.
-Shefali is currently a member of the Council of American Ambassadors, Foreign Policy for America, Meridian International Center and a Board Member of the Netherlands America Foundation.
 On International Women's Day, March 8, 2024, the Dutch honored her by naming a fuchsia pink tulip after her (the "Tulipa Shefali") making her the first ambassador to the Netherlands, from any country, to receive such a tribute.
-That same year, she was nominated for the U.S. Department of State’s Sue M. Cobb Award for Exemplary Diplomatic Service for her work representing the United States in the Netherlands—the first U.S. Ambassador to the Netherlands to receive this nomination.
+That same year, she was nominated for the U.S. Department of State’s Sue M. Cobb Award for Exemplary Diplomatic Service for her work representing the United States in the Netherlands, the first U.S. Ambassador to the Netherlands to receive this nomination.